muathali/notes/docs/light/fcp.md

 4. Press ⌃D3. to set all clips to 3 seconds long.
 5. Press ⌘T to add the default Dissolve transition between all these clips, as illustrated in the following screenshot:

-### Moving to a specific timecode
+### Moving to a specific time-code

-If you want to jump to a specific timecode on the timeline it's a similar process, but you'll need to activate the Move Playhead Position command before typing that timecode.
-The shortcut is ⌃P, and should be followed immediately by a timecode in seconds and frames.
+If you want to jump to a specific time-code on the timeline it's a similar process, but you'll need to activate the Move Play head Position command before typing that time-code.
+The shortcut is ⌃P, and should be followed immediately by a time-code in seconds and frames.

 ## Using the Precision Editor